 Page #1 – Basic Biography Research

 “Good idea.
+That will go great with our other biography activities.
 Now let’s see, what should they learn about each person?”

 “Well,” said Mr. Grow, “I guess they should get some background information first.
 Like, for example, where the person was born, information about their family, that kind of thing.”